My size is always weighed over my qualifications.

 I can’t wear the same cute outfits other women wear to interviews, and despite being well qualified, I’m often assumed to be clumsy and bumbling because of my size.
 It’s the trope of fat people we’re used to seeing on TV – we’re jolly, red-cheeked folks who are constantly eating cake and tripping over our own feet.
 It’s frustrating to know that when I go into an interview, it’s my size that’s being weighed over my qualifications.
 I try not to think about how many raises I was passed over for just because I wouldn’t look as pretty behind a desk as one of my coworkers.

 Fat women just have to be better.
 We have to be twice as qualified, three times as confident than we actually are, and perfect in every way.
 We can’t nervously spill water down the front of our shirts, leave a lipstick stain on a glass of water or trip on our heels – we have to be flawless from the moment we walk through the door.

 My personal strategy is to be aggressively myself, because I’m certainly not going to be able to compete if they’re looking for someone who can sit on a board room chair without needing both arm rests – I’m only going to make it if they want someone like me.
 It probably means I’m being passed over for more jobs, but at least at the end of them I’m not left wondering if my resume wasn’t long enough, or if my jokes fell flat.
 At the end of the day I know I was me, and that’s all I can really offer.

-Comment: Have you ever been discriminated against in a job interview process because of your weight, age, gender or sexuality?
+Join the discussion: Have you ever been discriminated against in a job interview process because of your weight, age, gender or sexuality?